irahorecka/personal-website-2-prod/README.md

         to allow access to your application from the world wide web.

 2. Bad Gateway Error (502)
-    - If by the end of your setup you receive a bad gateway error, try running the following commands:
+    - If by the end of your setup you receive a bad gateway error, try running the following commands if you plan to have SELinux enabled:

         `$ sudo setenforce 0`